mitsukan/Boris_Bikes/README.md

 Written RSpec test to meet that requirement, and then passed it.

 We use () bracket braces in RSpec if we want it to check the return value, whereas the {} curly braces keep track of what happens while we evaluate and will specify any side effects as they occur.

+#### Challenge 13: Limiting capacity

+Guard conditions are lines of code that usually uses the `return` function at the top of a method.
+Combining this with an `if` or `unless` statement, we can quit the method script early!